- A summary of peak oil

 This inescapable conclusion is based on the time required to replace vast numbers of liquid fuel consuming vehicles and the time required to build a substantial number of substitute fuel production facilities… Initiating a mitigation crash program 20 years before peaking appears to offer the possibility of avoiding a world liquid fuels shortfall for the forecast period.

-2. Markets will not prepare in time
+3. Senate concludes markets will not prepare in time

 4.64 The committee notes concerns that markets will not respond in time to provide a smooth transition to a post peak oil world without government action.
 Given the uncertainty about much of the information on world oil supplies and the geopolitical instability of some key oil bearing regions, it is possible that there may be a risk that markets will under invest in oil and energy technologies, resulting in economic and social hardship when supply of conventional oil falls below demand.